xyb3rt/sxiv/README.md

     # make PREFIX="/your/dir" install

-All build-time specific settings can be found in the file "config.h".
+All build-time specific settings can be found in the file *config.h*.
 Please check and change them, so that they fit your needs.

 Additional features